-6 Closings
+6. Closings

-The school's office is closed for Thanksgiving, Labor Day, Memorial Day, Christmas, Independence Day, and New Year's Day.
+The School's office is closed for Thanksgiving, Labor Day, Memorial Day, Christmas, Independence Day, and New Year's Day.
 However, in certain cases classes may be held on those days.
-In the event of bad weather, please contact Tri-Area Trucking School for any school cancellations.
-The school reserves the right to reschedule classes in a manner it sees fit, and may change scheduling to allow for acts of God, war, labor disputes, or equipment availability.
+In the event of bad weather, please contact the School for any School cancellations.
+The School reserves the right to reschedule classes in a manner it sees fit, and may change scheduling to allow for acts of God, war, labor disputes, or equipment availability.
 In the event that classes are postponed due to equipment malfunctions, bad weather, or any other reason, any missed training will be made up at no expense to the student.
 Make-up training may be scheduled in early morning, late evening, or on weekends to compensate students for any lost training.
-Makeup training will also be scheduled to fit the needs of the students if possible that lost any other training time.
+Make up training will also be scheduled to fit the needs of the students if possible that lost any other training time.

-7 Student Dismissals/Withdrawals
+7. Student Dismissals/Withdrawals